jazir555/GamesDows/README.md

 **This script is a WIP.
 Currently, the main functionality works as intended.
 Steam Big Picture launches automatically when the OS boots, then explorer starts automatically after a delay, which allows you to exit to desktop via the menu without needing to launch a shortcut for Explorer.exe first.**

 What remains to be fixed:

 1. Completely suppressing the taskbar from appearing when Windows Explorer automatically launches in the background.
 The taskbar displays temporarily for ~1 second when explorer.exe launches, which makes it appear over the Big Picture UI; and then it disappears.
 This is not intended behavior, and it is visually distracting.
 Potential solutions are a script written with NIRCMD, or changing the z-order of explorer.exe (or Steam) temporarily via a C++ application.
 I'll have to do more research.

+One possible solution is to make the taskbar transparent while explorer is launching, with a timer which resets it to the previous opaque setting.

+Another is Coremeter.
 Coremeter could potentially be adapted for the z-order method (If that's even a viable solution, I'll have to look into it more)

 https://github.com/cppshane/CoreMeter